paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

 Pub.
 L. 111–374, § 5(7)(E)(i), inserted as concluding provisions the matter directed to be inserted as concluding provisions after section 811(k)(6)(D) of the Housing Act of 1959 by section 841 of Pub.
 L. 106–569.
 See 2000 Amendment note below.

 Subsec. (l)(1).
 Pub.
 L. 111–374, § 3(h), amended par.
 (1) generally.
-Prior to amendment, text read as follows: “Of any amount made available for assistance under this section in any fiscal year, an amount shall be used for assistance under subsection (b)(2) of this section that is not less than the amount made available in appropriation Acts for such assistance in the preceding year.”.
+Prior to amendment, text read as follows: “Of any amount made available for assistance under this section in any fiscal year, an amount shall be used for assistance under subsection (b)(2) that is not less than the amount made available in appropriation Acts for such assistance in the preceding year.”.

 Subsec. (l)(2).
 Pub.
 L. 111–374, § 5(8)(A), substituted “subsection (d)(1)” for “subsection (c)(1)”.

 Subsec. (l)(3).
 Pub.
 L. 111–374, § 5(8)(B), substituted “subsection (d)(2)” for “subsection (c)(2)”.

 Subsec. (l)(4).
 Pub.
 L. 111–374, § 3(b)(2), struck out par.
 (4).
-Text read as follows: “Of any amounts made available for any fiscal year and used for capital advances or project rental assistance under paragraphs (1) and (2) of subsection (d) of this section, not more than 25 percent may be used for supportive housing which contains more than 24 separate dwelling units.”
+Text read as follows: “Of any amounts made available for any fiscal year and used for capital advances or project rental assistance under paragraphs (1) and (2) of subsection (d), not more than 25 percent may be used for supportive housing which contains more than 24 separate dwelling units.”

 Subsec. (m).
 Pub.
 L. 111–374, § 6, amended subsec. (m) generally, substituting authorization of appropriations for fiscal years 2011 through 2015 for authorization of appropriations for fiscal years 2001, 2002, and 2003.

 2000—Subsec. (d)(4).
 Pub.
 L. 106–569, § 843(1), added par.
 (4) and struck out heading and text of former par.
 (4).
-Text read as follows: “Tenant-based rental assistance provided under subsection (b)(1) of this section may be provided only through a public housing agency that has submitted, and had approved, an allocation plan under [section 1437e(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1437e/f&num=0&edition=prelim), and a public housing agency shall be eligible to apply under this section only for the purposes of providing such assistance.
+Text read as follows: “Tenant-based rental assistance provided under subsection (b)(1) may be provided only through a public housing agency that has submitted, and had approved, an allocation plan under [section 1437e(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1437e/f&num=0&edition=prelim), and a public housing agency shall be eligible to apply under this section only for the purposes of providing such assistance.
 Such assistance shall be made available to eligible persons with disabilities and administered under the same rules that govern rental assistance made available under [section 1437f of this title](./chapter-008-low-income-housing.md#section-1437f).
-In determining the amount of assistance provided under subsection (b)(1) of this section for a public housing agency, the Secretary shall consider the needs of the agency as described in the allocation plan.”
+In determining the amount of assistance provided under subsection (b)(1) for a public housing agency, the Secretary shall consider the needs of the agency as described in the allocation plan.”

 Subsec. (h)(1).
 Pub.
 L. 106–569, § 845, inserted at end of concluding provisions “Neither this section nor any other provision of law may be construed as prohibiting or preventing the location and operation, in a project assisted under this section, of commercial facilities for the benefit of residents of the project and the community in which the project is located, except that assistance made available under this section may not be used to subsidize any such commercial facility.”